Alexander-Suen/alexander-suen.github.io/_pages/cv.md

   * Performed RNA-seq analysis on Ischemic Cardiomyopathy samples and recognized potential transcriptional regulators.
   * Supervisor: Prof. Jin He & Lenan Zhuang

-* May.
-2020 - Aug.
-2021: Student Research Training Program (SRTP)
+* May 2020 - June 2021: Student Research Training Program (SRTP)
   * Zhejiang University, School of Medicine
   * Assisted in development of a kidney disease grading system based on the stained pathological sections.
   * Worked with clinical doctors to pick suitable metrics and complete pathological grading of biopsies.